stefanluncanu24/Titanic-Machine-Learning-from-Disaster-Kaggle-Competition/README.md

 ### Results and Evaluation
 - Performance of models is assessed using accuracy as the metric.
-- The final predictions are made using the best-performing model on the unseen test dataset.
+- The final predictions are made using the best-performing model on the unseen test dataset (in this case i chose XGBoost because it gave me the highest score in the competition)

 ### Submission
 - Preparation of submission file for the Kaggle competition.

-## Usage
-- Clone the repository, install required packages, and run the Jupyter notebook to replicate the analysis and results.

 ## Contributions
 - Contributions are welcome!
 Feel free to fork the project, make improvements, and submit a pull request.